Contact Us Today (424) 372-3112

 Eligibility Requirements for Home Confinement

-If you were convicted of a crime in a Los Angeles County criminal court, you could be eligible for house arrest, rather than jail.
-It should be noted, however, you will have to meet specific conditions to be eligible for the program.
+If you were convicted of a crime in a Los Angeles County criminal court, you could be eligible for house arrest rather than jail.
+However, you will have to meet specific conditions to be eligible for the program.

 • You are a low-risk, non-violent offender